 The institution's Signing Official must add the ASST role to the individual's existing eRA Commons account or create an eRA Commons account with the ASST role for the individual if he/she does not already have an account.
 See the complete list of eRA Commons FAQs for more details and instructions.
 See also more information about xTrain external user roles, accessing xTrain as an ASST, and assigning and removing an ASST delegation.

 What Commons Personal Profile fields are checked by xTrain?

 Does anything need to be done in xTrain if a trainee takes parental leave?

 If the parental leave is 60 calendar days or less and the leave has been approved by the PD/PI on the training grant, no steps need to be taken in xTrain.
-Trainees may receive stipends for up to 60 calendar days (equivalent to eight work weeks) of parental leave per year for the adoption or the birth of a child, provided that individuals in comparable training positions at the grantee organization have access to this level of paid parental leave.
+Trainees may receive stipends for up to 60 calendar days (equivalent to eight work weeks) of parental leave per year for the adoption or the birth of a child.
 Either parent is eligible for parental leave.

 Does anything need to be done in xTrain if a trainee takes an unpaid leave of absence?